Palmr/lameboy/Readme.md

 ## Current Status

-Currently just about loads non-MBC roms and has plenty of issues (definitely need to write instruction-level tests).
+Lameboy currently loads non-MBC roms and can run some, but it has plenty of issues.

-Plenty of debug windows are implemented which helps track down issues as they come up however.
+There are plenty of debug windows implemented which can help track down issues as they come up.

 ![Screenshot of first BG displaying correctly](images/screenshot-25-7-17.png)